oapicf/pinterest-sdk/clients/typescript-axios/generated/docs/BoardsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **boardsCreate**
-> Board boardsCreate(board)
+> Board boardsCreate(boardCreate)

 Create a board owned by the \"operation user_account\".
-Optional: Business Access: Specify an ad_account_id to use the owner of that ad_account as the \"operation user_account\". - By default, the \"operation user_account\" is the token user_account.
+Optional: Business Access: Specify an ad_account_id to use the owner of that ad_account as the \"operation user_account\". * By default, the \"operation user_account\" is the token user_account.

 ### Example